 Our clients include leading Irish and international companies and institutions, public and private, as well as state and public sector bodies.
 We are also proud to have acted for many of Ireland's most successful entrepreneurs.

 Our Corporate team is centrally involved in the Firm's sectoral groups, including our financial institutions, healthcare, private equity and technology groups, and is supported by our other Departments to ensure effective and efficient delivery of solutions focussed advice.

-- We are consistently ranked in the top three of Irish advisers for Corporate/M&A work by leading M&A league table houses and directories including mergermarket, Thomas Reuters, Chambers Global and Legal 500;
+- are consistently ranked in the top three of Irish advisers for Corporate/M&A work by leading M&A league table houses and directories including Mergermarket, Thomas Reuters, Chambers Global and Legal 500

 - Linde AG (LING.DE) on its proposed merger with US industrial group Praxair Inc (PX.N) in a deal that will create the world's largest supplier of industrial gas.
 The new company formed from the planned $70bn merger will likely be based in the Republic of Ireland.
-The proposed merger is the largest M&A deal in Europe in 2017.
+The proposed merger was one of the largest M&A deals in Europe in recent years.